Corporate Profile HOWARD BANCORP, INC. (NASDAQ - HBMD)

 Howard Bancorp, Inc.’s Common Stock is listed on NASDAQ under the symbol HBMD

-Howard Bancorp, Inc.,the parent company of Howard Bank, announced on April 18, 2013 its operating results for the quarter ended March 31,2013 with the following highlights:
+Howard Bancorp, Inc.,the parent company of Howard Bank, announced on October 22, 2013 its operating results through September 30, 2013 with the following highlights:

 The press release, in its entirety, is available under the "Press Release" tab on the left.